International Summer School on AI and Games 2026

 Local Organizers

-Associate Professor | University of Malmö
+Associate Professor | LIACS, University of Leiden

 Program